In fact, Christmas at Hollywood Studios just seems natural.

-In addition to quick service Christmas dining options like Christmas themed cupcakes (who can resist?), Hollywood Studios also has some Christmas dining options in the form of a dessert party and a regular buffet.
+In addition to quick service Christmas dining options like Christmas themed cupcakes (who can resist?) and Hollywood Studio’s best restaurants, Hollywood Studios also has some Christmas dining options in the form of a dessert party and a regular buffet.

 Jingle Bell, Jingle Bam!
 Holiday Dessert Party

 If you want to truly celebrate Christmas at Hollywood Studios in style, you can pay extra for the Jingle Bell, Jingle BAM! dessert party.

 This dessert party starts with a reserved area for you to enjoy festive treats like Yule log, cheese fondue, and Gingerbread flavored everything (as well as some sweet treats).